yogeshpatidar88/Pizza-Sales-Performance-and-Trend-Analysis-/README.md

-# 🍕 Pizza Sales Data Analysis Project (MySQL)
+# 🍕 Pizza Sales Data Analysis Project (MySQL & Power BI)

 This project provides a comprehensive analysis of pizza sales performance using **MySQL** for data processing and **SQL** for generating key business insights.
-The derived tables are ready for export and visualization in tools like Power BI, Tableau, or Excel.
+The derived tables are ready for export and visualization in **Power BI**.

 ## 📁 Main Dataset